 Bump for a thread I pointed a rider to after making a stupid head on move at the new chicanes.

-The long weekend must have disoriented me, forgot my water bottle, and that I opt out of futile efforts like asking people if they realise what stupid Showtime they're doing.
+The long weekend must have disoriented me, forgot my water bottle, and that I opt out of futile efforts like asking people if they realise what stupid !!
+BAN ME NOW FOR SWEARING !! they're doing.

 This guy in black roadie kit with yellow flashes (MarkG's guy? left Thomas Rd. to take this path from the bridge downhill eastbound, freewheeled behind me as I passed the school kids going uphill, but he wasn't happy rolling through the give way that I was looking out ready on the brakes for the cyclist entering the chicane from the train station.